See also: Frequently Asked Questions

 Select the text of the highlight on the page.

-Use the browser’s built-in Text to Speech service to speak the text of the highlight.
+Use the Edge’s built-in Text to Speech service to speak the text of the highlight.

 Remove the highlight from the page (this can also be accessed by hovering the mouse over the highlight, and then clicking the close button that appears in the top left corner.
 This also works from directly on the page).